Electronics & Storage Elements

-Solar panels do not produce stable power, like batteries and wall chargers provide because the light source feeding panels can constantly be changing.
+Solar panels do not produce stable power like batteries, and wall chargers provide because the light source feeding panels can constantly change.
 Connecting solar output directly to devices or batteries can often cause damage.

-Electronics can be used to stabilize and regulate the output of the solar panel so they can safely charge batteries or provide appropriate voltage and current for a device.
+Electronics can be used to stabilize and regulate the solar panel's output so they can safely charge batteries or provide appropriate voltage and current for a device.

-PowerFilm has a broad range of off-the-shelf and custom electronics solutions designed specifically to enhance our solar technology.
+PowerFilm has a broad range of off-the-shelf and custom electronic solutions specifically designed to optimize solar charging.

-Storage elements play an important role in a total power solution.
+Storage elements play a critical role in a total power solution.
 Devices can store extra energy produced during sunny days and use it at night or on cloudy days.
 The most common storage elements are rechargeable batteries and capacitors/supercapacitors.

-The way a storage element is charged varies widely for different technologies and material chemistries, so it is very important to understand what storage element you are using and how it is charged.
+The way a storage element is charged varies widely for different technologies and material chemistries, so it is essential to understand what storage element you are using and how it is charged.

-Rechargeable batteries have the strictest charging requirements which are unique for different battery chemistries; Li-Ion vs. NIMH vs. NiCd etc. IMPROPER CHARGING COULD RESULT IN FIRE OR EXPLOSION.
+Rechargeable batteries have the strictest charging requirements, which are unique for each different battery chemistry; Li-Ion vs. NIMH vs. NiCd, etc. Improper charging could result in fire, explosion, or reduced battery lifetime.

 Capacitors and supercapacitors are much simpler to charge.
 They can be charged and discharged to any voltage under their rated max voltage.
 Although simpler, they usually have a much lower capacity and higher self-discharge when compared to rechargeable batteries.